UMGB 75x28 [M10x3] GW F200 GOLD +Lina GOBLIN / N42

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-It's also worth noting that miniscule components of these magnets can hinder the diagnostic process after entering the body.
+- Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, miniscule components of these products have the potential to hinder the diagnostic process after entering the body.

 To handle magnets properly, it is best to familiarize yourself with our information beforehand.
 This will help you avoid significant harm to your body and the magnets themselves.